 In Fist of the North Star, Kenshiro ends up doing this to Souther, partially.
 While he does ensure that Souther eventually dies soon enough, the fact that he actually does show mercy to Souther is the dagger through the heart of Souther, who himself had sworn off all kinds of mercy, making it a heavy blow onto his pride.
 Possibly Amiba as well.
 Kenshiro doesn't directly kill him and mocks Amiba's inability to avert his fate.

 Ginga Densetsu Weed: Hiro leaving Kamakiri to recover by himself (not likely) comes to this.
-Hiro has left the Irish Wolfhound wounded, bloodied, de-fanged, and castrated on the ground, but instead of killing him for killing his father when he was a puppy, he leaves him there.
+Hiro has left the Irish Wolfhound wounded, bloodied, de-fanged, and castrated on the ground, but instead of killing him for killing his father when he was a puppy, he leaves him there after saying to live with his wounds to understand the feelings and pain of others.
 Kamakiri tries to attack him one last time...but fails, leaving him howling in pain and rage as his death arrives.

 Similarly, in Kingdom Come, the evil members of the Mankind Liberation Front are ultimately forced into helping care for the survivors of an attack they helped launch; Lex Luthor is especially galled at having to empty bedpans.